datawire/quark/design/packaging.md

 ### Packaging Model:

+The quark distribution unit and compilation unit are one and the same.

 package foo 1.2.3; <--- package statement, marks a quark file as an entrypoint and a distribution/compilation unit

 use bar;  <--- use statement, declares a dependency on another distribution/compilation unit